shizzz88/git_demo/test.md

 source <path-to-install-dir>/settings.sh
 ``

+2) Create a new directory where you want to create the project:

+``
+mkdir <path-to-directory>/folder-name
+``

-3) you can verify if the environment variable is set to **Petalinux** by entering the following command:
+5) you can verify if the environment variable is set to **Petalinux** by entering the following command:

 ``
 $PETALINUX